← Home@vincelwt

 Take quick notes of the mistakes you make and new words you learn.
 You’ll feed that to the flash cards.

-📖 Learning (and memorising) vocab
+📖 Acquiring vocab

-First, go on Google and search for “Top 100 words spoken portuguese (or whatever)” and note these down.
+Don't know where to start?
+Go on Google and search for “Top 100 words spoken portuguese (or whatever)” and note these down.

 These are the most common words and “fillers” that you’ll need to know.